Sunday Sauce / Neapolitan Ragù

 1 white onion, diced

-8 cloves of garlic, chopped
+8 cloves of garlic, minced

-3 28oz cans, San Marzano whole tomatoes
+3 28oz cans, San Marzano whole tomatoes.
+Blend or crush right before use

 1 bunch of fresh basil